Overcoming the Healthcare IT Talent Shortage

 Let’s look at 4 ways interface engines could quickly improve productivity and allow less technical resources to be engaged:

 Do Away with Script Driven Data Mapping.

-Data transformation represents one of the most time consuming aspects of data integration.
-Interface engines with script driven approaches are brittle.
-They require users with specialized developer skills which eliminates using non-technical resources.
-Graphical/ drag and drop approaches, on the other hand, make users anywhere from 2x to 20x more productive and allow non-developers to participate in 80% or more of the interfacing work.
+Data transformation represents one of the most time-consuming aspects of data integration.
+Interface engines with script-driven approaches are brittle.
+They require users with specialized developer skills which eliminate using non-technical resources.
+Graphical or drag and drop procedures, on the other hand, make users anywhere from 2x to 20x more productive and allow non-developers to participate in 80% or more of the interfacing work.

 Utilize Open APIs.

 The world wide web is your oyster.
 You can harvest a virtually unlimited pool of Open Source components if your interface engine is architected to be extensible via Open, standardized data-level APIs (Application Programming Interface).
 It is a very efficient way of increasing interoperability.
 With an interface engine that utilizes Open APIs, your IT staff can spend less time on custom development and more time on actually interfacing.

 Use an Approach that Uses Configuration vs. Coding.

 There no longer is a need for interface engines to rely on users writing complex code or scripting languages.
 With the maturation of Java and Windows along with HTML 5, interface engine users can be presented with an entirely graphical user interface to develop even the most complex interfaces without the need to write any code.
 In the same way that desktop applications removed the requirements to write endless lines of code and replaced them with graphical views; interface engines can do the same and broaden the resource pool and make users more productive.